 Images engage your reader, break up long boring text, illustrate points – and they can also be used to draw the eye in specific directions.

-Since my topic is “How to Write a Blog Post That Brings Readers“ I simply used My own graphics, which can be very effective.
-Other options for images within your posts include:
+Since my topic is “How to Write a Blog Post That Brings Readers“ I simply used a simple stock image, which can be very effective.

 Don’t Forget the Content